3 Days in London: Perfect First-Timer Itinerary

 How to Do It:

-- • Book a free timed slot online (weekends can have 30-minute security queues).
+- • Book a free timed slot online on weekends.

 Tips